OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Knowledge_Transfer.md

   *  _New browser window (source visible):_ Another option is the possibility to display your external page in its own browser window.

-By selecting the upper two options OLAT will transfer user name and password in case your external page requests this.
+By selecting the upper two options OLAT will transfer username and password in case your external page requests this.

 Embedded frames («iframe«) resemble single browser windows, however, they are